Management System – The History

-Back in 1985, my boss suggested I (Mark Paradies) look at better ways to analyze and trend root causes.
+Back in 1985, my boss (Rod Satterfield) suggested I (Mark Paradies) look for better ways to analyze and trend root causes.
 I already understood human factors (from training for my master’s degree from the University of Illinois) and equipment reliability (from my experience in the Nuclear Navy).
 Therefore, I had a good start on the knowledge I needed to develop a system for root cause analysis.

 “You have to take that out.”